wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/flow/excel-automation/includes/9-summary.md

-WinAutomation provides an extensive group of Excel Actions that can virtually automate any Excel-related business task.
-Through these Actions, a Process can launch and close Excel files, manage worksheets and enter, retrieve or select data.
+WinAutomation provides an extensive group of Microsoft Excel actions that can automate most Excel-related business tasks.
+Through these actions, you can launch and close Excel files, manage worksheets, and enter, retrieve, or select data.